Daniel Silva (novelist): Novelist

-In 1994 he began work on his first novel, The Unlikely Spy (1996).
+In 1994, he began work on his first novel, The Unlikely Spy (1996).
 The novel debuted on The New York Times best-seller list on January 26, 1997; it remained on the list for five weeks, rising to number 13.
-In 1997 Silva left CNN to pursue writing full-time.
+In 1997, Silva left CNN to pursue writing full-time.

-Since then Silva has written 27 more spy novels, all best-sellers on The New York Times list.
+Since then, Silva has written 27 more spy novels, all best-sellers on The New York Times list.
 Gabriel Allon, an Israeli art restorer, spy and assassin, is the protagonist in all but three of Silva's titles.
 The series has been a New York Times bestseller since its first installment in 2001.
-Thirteen of the series' titles hit number one on The New York Times list of best sellers (Bibliography, below).
-Some of his novels involve Islamic terrorism, some involve Russian villains, and some are about historic events related to World War II and the Holocaust.
+Thirteen of the series' titles hit number one on The New York Times list of best sellers (bibliography below).
+Some of his novels involve Islamic terrorism, some involve Russian villains, and some are highly fanciful accounts about historic events related to World War II and the Holocaust.
 Silva did not come into the Allon series with a significant understanding of the world of art restoration but was able to use a neighbor's expertise to help him turn a spy-assassin into an artist.

 Adaptations

-In 2007, Universal Pictures made an offer to option the rights to Silva's Gabriel Allon series, starting with The Messenger (2005).
+In 2007, Universal Pictures made an offer to option the rights to Silva's Gabriel Allon series, starting with The Messenger (2006).
 In 2011, it was announced that Jeff Zucker would serve as producer, though the deal was never signed.
 On May 15, 2017, MGM Television acquired the adaption rights for the Allon series, though no production schedule was released and it was not specified which novel or novels were under consideration.

 Personal life

 Silva met Jamie Gangel, a CNN special correspondent while they were both correspondents in the Middle East.
 They later married, and Silva converted from Catholicism to Judaism, his wife's religion.

-Silva and his wife have twin children.
+Silva and his wife have twins.
 Silva frequently takes his children on research trips for his books.